Avishai-Tsabari/Transformer-Language-Model-Simulator/README.md

 3. **Prepare your training data:**
    - Create a text file named `sample_corpus.txt` in the root directory
-   - Add your training text data to this file (one sentence per line recommended)
+   - Add your training text data to this file
    - The file should contain the text you want your model to learn from

 4. (Optional) Test the installation: